Communication with Shareholders

 Individual shareholders and individual investors

-Hold various briefing sessions to ensure opportunities for the President& CEO, the CFO as the Representative Directors, and others to explain our management strategies and financial trends, etc.
+Hold various briefing sessions to ensure opportunities for the President & CEO, and the CFO as the Representative Directors, and others to explain our management strategies and financial trends, etc.

 Ensure to provide opportunities for direct dialogue through various briefings and individual meetings, etc.

-In addition to the above, securities analysts attended financial results briefings and business activities briefing.
+In addition to the above, securities analysts attended financial results briefings.

 Efforts to ensure that the General Shareholders’ Meeting is active and well-facilitated and that voting rights are exercised smoothly